Vertex algebra of extended operators in 4d N=2 superconformal field theories: Twisted Schur descent

 We now show $\bD^{N_+}[\cfE]$ is in both $\TT_\pm$ cohomologies.
 It is in $\TT_+$-cohomology by the generalized descent construction up to boundary terms as in \eqref{GD4}.
 These boundary terms need to be evaluated for particular choices of $N_+$ and $\cfE$.
 Assume for the moment that these boundary terms vanish.
 Then we compute

 where in the first step we used the descent algebra identities \eqref{DA1} and \eqref{DA2} to commute $\TT_-$ to the right, and the vanishing follows from the induction hypothesis that $\cfE$ is $\TT_-$-closed and from the nilpotency relations \eqref{DA4}.
-The identity \eqref{Ndesc2} --- which does not have an analog in topological descent --- is crucial in allowing twisted Schur descent to extend the vertex operator algebra of twist-translated Schur operators.
+The identity \eqref{Ndesc2} --- which does not have an analog in topological descent --- is crucial in allowing twisted Schur descent to extend the vertex operator algebra of twist-translated Schur operators to the whole descent web.
+Unlike in the case of Schur operators, which are in both $\TT_+$ and $\TT_-$ cohomology by virtue of unitarity, this property of the descent operators instead follows in a less obvious way by virtue of the detailed structure of the superconformal algebra.

 Note that the $\U(1)_r$ charges of the twisted Schur supercharges are $r(\TT_\pm)=\mp1$, so by \eqref{DA1}, $r(\n_\pm)=\pm1$ since bosonic generators have zero $r$-charge.
 Then it follows from \eqref{Ndesc1} that